Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 811 days of First Trust US Equity Opportunities ETF is higher, thus worse.
+• Looking at the maximum time in days below previous high water mark of 811 days in the last 5 years of First Trust US Equity Opportunities ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: